tihomirahristozova/model/data-types.md

 > [!note]
 > Domain API supports only the filter function **contains**.

-For example, the following is supported:
+For example, in Domain API, the following is supported:

     ~/General_Products_Products?$filter=contains(Name,'ppl')